sailpoint-oss/developer.sailpoint.com/products/idn/docs/saas-configuration.md

 **Description**

-Lists all available objects which can be imported and exported into the system.
+Lists all available objects that can be imported and exported into the system.

 <Tabs>
   <TabItem value="request" label="Request" default>